Reed-CompBio/spras/docs/htcondor.rst

-Working with HTCondor
+Running with HTCondor
 =====================

+The folder `docker-wrappers/SPRAS <https://github.com/Reed-CompBio/spras/tree/main/docker-wrappers/SPRAS>`_
-The folder ``docker-wrappers/SPRAS`` inside the SPRAS git repository contains several files that can be used to run workflows with this container on HTCondor.
+inside the SPRAS git repository contains several files that can be used to run workflows with this container on HTCondor.
 To use the ``spras`` image in this environment, first login to an HTCondor Access Point (AP).
 Then, from the AP clone this repo:

 .. code:: bash